SS Pendleton: Loss

-Nine of Pendleton's 41 crew were lost: eight (including Captain John Fitzgerald) who were on the bow section (which hadn't been part of the rescue), and the ship's cook from the stern section, who had selflessly assisted the rest of the crew off the vessel before himself.
-He was lost when, as strong gale force winds began to force the ship off a sand bar (where she had temporarily grounded), he jumped from the Jacob's ladder, fell into the ocean, and was struck by Pendleton as it was hit by a wave, killing him instantly.
+Nine of Pendleton's 41 crew were lost: eight (including Captain John Fitzgerald) who were on the bow section (which hadn't been part of the rescue), and the ship's cook (ordinary Seaman George C. "Tiny" Meyers) from the stern section, who had selflessly assisted the rest of the crew off the vessel before himself.
+He was lost when he jumped from the Jacob's ladder, fell into the ocean, and was crushed to death between the CG 36500 and the Pendleton when the former was hit by a wave and thrown against the ship, killing him instantly.
 One week later, after its grounding, Pendleton's bow was boarded.
-Of the eight victims stranded on this section, only one frozen body was recovered.
+Of the eight victims stranded on this section, only one frozen body was recovered, the rest presumed swept overboard.

-With the survivors on board CG 36500, a disagreement developed over how they should be dealt with.
+With the survivors on board CG 36500, a disagreement developed over how to deal with them.
 Webber eventually decided against attempting to locate and transfer them to USCGC McCulloch, heading for the shore instead.
 The survivors were safely landed at Chatham.

 The rescue of the Pendleton survivors is considered one of the most daring rescues in the history of the United States Coast Guard.
 All four crew of CG-36500 were awarded the Coast Guard's Gold Lifesaving Medal (rather than just the coxswain, the typical treatment).
 At the time of her loss, Pendleton was insured for $1,690,000.